logo

 The unraveling

-With all of my conclusions regarding the perfect coding keyboard taken into account, there wasn't too many keyboards to choose from—at least not with a Swedish ANSI layout:
+With all of my conclusions regarding the perfect coding keyboard taken into account, there wasn't too many keyboards to choose from—at least not with a Swedish ISO layout:

 All but the Topre keyboard are very similar, featuring Cherry MX switches and are in fact all manufactured by Costar.